 Coconut Milk: This can come in either a box or in a can.
 The purest (and fattiest) canned coconut milk will have no additives or thickeners such as guar gum.
 Most boxed coconut milks will be slightly lower in fat compared to their canned counterparts.

-Nut Milks (almond, cashew, macadamia): These milks are typically made from soaking nuts in water, blending the mixture into a thick liquid and then straining out the chunky solids to leave a creamy milk.
+Nut Milk (almond, cashew, macadamia): These milks are typically made from soaking nuts in water, blending the mixture into a thick liquid and then straining out the chunky solids to leave a creamy milk.

-Grain Milks (rice, oat): Use these when you are looking for a higher-carb alternative.
+Grain milk (rice, oat): Use these when you are looking for a higher-carb alternative.
 These starchier milks are good substitutes if you have nut allergies but can tolerate some grains.
 Fun fact: Many baristas like using oat milk because it froths well for lattes!

-Protein powders are an easy way to sneak a bit more protein into your day, or a quick way to replenish protein following a workout.
-Although many of the proteins below aren’t as quick-absorbing as whey, they are great alternatives to use for that post-workout shake, in a smoothie, for baking in recipes or even as a bedtime protein hot cocoa.
+Protein powders are an easy way to sneak a bit more protein into your day or a quick way to replenish protein following a workout.
+Although many of the proteins below aren’t as quick-absorbing as whey, they are great alternatives to use for that post-workout shake, in a smoothie, for baking in recipes, or even as a bedtime protein hot cocoa.

 Plant Proteins (hemp, pea, soy, rice, pumpkin): Most plant proteins will have some carbohydrates (usually fiber) in conjunction with the protein macros, so a plant-based protein option is great if you are also looking to add some carbs.
 Since plant proteins tend to be slightly starchier and grittier in texture, they’re often good additions for baking substitutes that usually call for whey or casein protein powder.